niels-lubbes/cyclides/README.md

     {-1, -1, 1, 1, -1, 0}

-For each entry of the classification table `classBX` we construct a graph whose vertices correspond to classes in E (X) and components in B (X) .
+Below we construct for each entry of the classification table `classBX` a graph whose vertices correspond to classes in E(X) and components of B(X).
 There is an edge between vertices u and v if and only if `mult[u, v] == 1`.

-From this graph we can recover the diagram in Example 1 as follows .
-We replace each vertex in E (X) with a line segment .
-Two line segments are either disjoint or meet at no more than one disc .
-The line segments corresponding to vertices u and v in E (X) meet at a disc iff one of the following two cases holds :
+From this graph we can recover the diagram in Example 1 as follows.
+We replace each vertex in E(X) with a line segment.
+Two line segments are either disjoint or meet at no more than one disc.
+The line segments corresponding to vertices u and v in E(X) meet at a disc iff one of the following two cases holds:

 (1) If {u, W} and {v, W} are edges for some vertex W that is a component, then the line segments corresponding to u and v meet at a disc labeled with the sum of elements in W .